LeoVarnet/fastACI/README.md

 | **osses2021c** | `speechACI_varnet2013`   | speech shaped noise (SSN) |
 | **varnet2021** | `modulationACI`          | white  |

+Make sure that you follow the steps indicated in the section **Installation** the first time you use the toolbox.

 # How to cite this repository
 This repository can be cited as follows: The fastACI toolbox was used (Osses & Varnet, 2021).